pinobatch/lorom-template/README.md

 * `wav2brr.py` converts an uncompressed wave file to the BRR (bit rate reduction) format, a lossy audio codec based on ADPCM used by the S-DSP (the audio chip in the Super NES).
-* `mktables.py` generates some lookup tables, such as the pitch table to be used by a music engine.
 * `karplus.py` generates a plucked string sound, used for the bass sample.